ericoporto/fgmk/CONTRIBUTING.md

     # note: in your system the python 3 executable may be named just python

 ## BugHunting

 If you have time to do help catch some usability bugs, please use the project and submit your thoughts through the [issues page](https://github.com/ericoporto/fgmk/issues).

+## Translating

+I have no idea how to make multilanguage python qt projects.
+So right now it would be more useful translating the documentation.
+Alternatively, if you do know, please share!
+You can find my email in the [`setup.py`](setup.py).